 Best New York restaurants

 For fabulous New York dining, head downtown to the Meatpacking and SoHo neighbourhoods.
 Shareable seafood dishes make up the menu at Catch, which includes signatures such as scallop gnocci and Cantonese lobster.
 After dinner, head upstairs to the rooftop lounge for cocktails and panoramic views of the Meatpacking District.
 Located in the heart of the neighbourhood is STK Downtown, a modern steakhouse set in a chic lounge environment—complete with dramatic lighting and a DJ.

 For a more intimate dining experience, head to Locanda Verde, a casual neighbourhood tavern that boasts soulful Italian cuisine.
 Enjoy an al fresco brunch on a sunny New York day, or try a specialty Italian beer at the inside bar.
-Owned by the same people as Locanda Verde, The Dutch offers a change of pace where you can dine on comfort food and sip on a cocktail blended with one of the restaurant’s any type of whiskies.
-You won’t soon forget a dinner at SoHo’s Morimoto, a restaurant by renowned Iron Chef Masaharu Morimoto that serves contemporary Japanese fare, including kakuni—a 10-hour prepared pork dish served with a soy scallion jus.
+Owned by the same people as Locanda Verde, The Dutch offers a change of pace where you can dine on comfort food and sip on a cocktail blended with one of the restaurant’s many type of whiskies.
+You won’t soon forget a dinner at Chelsea’s Morimoto, a restaurant by renowned Iron Chef Masaharu Morimoto that serves contemporary Japanese fare, including kakuni—a 10-hour prepared pork dish served with a soy scallion jus.

 The Flatiron and Union Square neighbourhoods also offer a variety of dining options with local and seasonal touches.
 ABC Kitchen features a changing menu that is locally sourced and globally artistic, while Tocqueville serves French-American cuisine with seasonal ingredients from the Union Square Greenmarket.
 Head to Gotham Bar and Grill for sophisticated cuisine without the fuss or try the signature prime cuts at Strip House, one of the best steakhouses in the city.

 Where to shop